 We love working on the Zero Waste Conference!
 We’re always inspired by the speakers that come, the participants in the room, and the diverse perspectives and bold ideas that are presented.
 Many people have been with us from the very start, and it’s lovely to see and hear the connections that happen.

-The collaboration with the National Zero Waste Council means that we also get to pull in different partners across the country.
-That helps us to understand what are important and relevant topics both for Metro Vancouver [and] across Canada.
+The collaboration with the National Zero Waste Council means that we also get to pull in different partners across the country—ensuring that we are focusing on topics that are regionally but also nationally relevant.

 What key themes or topics will be addressed at this year’s conference?

 This year, it’s all about innovation and the business case for waste prevention.
 There’s momentum building, but we’re working in a rapidly changing landscape.
-Costs and affordability are more of a consideration, and we want businesses and entrepreneurs to be able to scale these new solutions.
-How can we really scale these solutions and create that industry-wide, society-wide change at the level that we need?
-You’ll see some sessions in the conference that speak directly to that [and economic considerations].
-We need these solutions to make environmental sense, but we also need them to be embedded within the economy.
+Costs and affordability are more of a consideration, and we want to better understand how businesses and entrepreneurs can scale these solutions and create that industry-wide, society-wide change at the level that we need.
+You’ll see some sessions in the conference that speak directly to this theme, but we expect it to come up throughout the day.
+We need these solutions to make environmental sense, but we also need them to make economic sense over the long term.

 We will [also] have an innovator showcase in the morning.
 People love to hear the journeys of people who are trying to disrupt the marketplace and present new solutions into the marketplace.
-Here in Vancouver, we have so many great circular economy success stories for businesses—FoodMesh, ChopValue, ShareWares, debrand—and it’s always great to see them come back and to understand how they’ve scaled or taken that next step.
+Here in Vancouver, we have so many great circular economy success stories for businesses, and it’s always great to see them come back and to understand how they’ve scaled or taken that next step.

 How do you select speakers, panellists, and sessions to ensure a diverse and impactful program?

 Every year, we try to shine a spotlight on new people who haven’t been featured before.
-And we work really closely with our elected officials and our partners across the country—that’s a large part of the collaboration with the National Zero Waste Council.
+And we work really closely with our elected officials, governments, and organizations across the country—that’s a large part of the collaboration with the National Zero Waste Council.

-We make sure that we choose topics that respond to regional priorities, but are also very reflective and timely in terms of the current economy and the conversations that are going on.
+We make sure that we choose topics that respond to regional priorities, but we also work closely with others nationally to ensure the discussions are also very reflective and timely in terms of the current economy, and build on other conversations that are going on.

 From your perspective, what makes the Zero Waste Conference unique compared to other sustainability events?

-We’re trying to focus on those solutions and new ideas that will help us to design waste out of the system, [while] bringing together a mix of stakeholders.
+We’re trying to focus on those solutions and new ideas that will help us to design waste out of the system, and the cross-sector collaboration that is needed to achieve this.
 We have public, private, and not-for-profit leaders from Metro Vancouver and all across the country coming to the event.

 We try to balance local, national, and international success stories [as well].
-We want to make sure that we’re shining a light on the innovations in Metro Vancouver, but also bringing great new ideas home to Metro Vancouver.
-This work is still very emergent and that cross-pollination helps us to understand what might be new pathways moving forward.
+We want to make sure that we’re shining a light on the innovations in this region, but that we’re also bringing great new ideas home to Metro Vancouver.
+This work is still very emergent, and that cross-pollination helps us to understand what new innovations and tangible solutions can be scaled and replicated here and across Canada.

 What are some of the biggest zero-waste or circular economy challenges you see right now in BC?